Springfield Drifters

 The Springfield Drifters are a collegiate summer baseball team in the West Coast League.

+The Drifters have struggled to find success during their existence.
+The team is one of three to never clinch a winning record and one of two to never clinch a playoff berth.

 History

 The Drifters were announced as the 16th team of the WCL on April 16, 2021 by the league.
 The Drifters announced that their playfield would be located in a new stadium in the complex of Hamlin Middle School.

 The Drifters played their first game on May 31, 2022 on the road defeating the Bellingham Bells 4-2.
 Their first home game was played on June 3 with the Drifters falling to the Cowlitz Black Bears 11-6.

 2024

 On June 24, Kyle Larsen was named the league's pitcher of the week after throwing a five hit shutout in the Drifters' win against Corvallis the previous Tuesday.

 On July 9, Kendren Kenzie and Dane Woodcook were selected to represent the Drifters in the 2024 All Star Game in Bellingham.

 The Drifters once again failed to qualify for the playoffs.
 The Drifters are one of two franchises to never make the postseason, along with the Nanaimo NightOwls.